CookieScript/Songs/Readme.md

 I do not own or create these songs.
 All credit goes to the original artists and creators.
 The songs are sourced from YouTube.

+If you are the owner of any content and would like it removed, please contact me on Discord: @dino069895 and it will be removed as soon as possible.

 ## Songs Added
 - Ark Patrol / Veronika Redd — Let Go
 - Petit Biscuit — Sunset Lover